-The Stroum Center for Jewish Studies at the University of Washington is delighted to announce the winners of its Opportunity Grants for Summer and Fall 2016.
+The Stroum Center for Jewish Studies at the University of Washington is delighted to announce the winners of its Opportunity Grants for Summer and Autumn 2016.
 For undergraduate students, the primary goal of the Jewish Studies Opportunity Grants is to support undergraduate engagement with Jewish Studies through UW-approved study abroad experiences and accredited academic domestic opportunities.
 For graduate students, the Opportunity Grants are intended to help support research, conference attendance, and further study in topics related to Jewish Studies domestically or abroad.

 The Opportunity Grant winners represent the diverse departments, disciplines and backgrounds of Jewish Studies students at UW.
 All of the winners are required to write blog posts about their experiences, so keep your eye out for future postings!